-Browse the pig producer case studies below, which share best practice in Animal Welfare.
+Browse the pig producer case studies and technical reports below, which share best practice in Animal Welfare.
 The producers are EU PiG Ambassadors and winners of the annual EU PiG Grand Prix, who have focused on one of the specific Animal Welfare challenges chosen by the industry each year.

 A network of experts forming the EU PiG Animal Welfare Thematic Group consolidates existing industry knowledge and validates the best practice identified through the EU PiG Grand Prix.